binducattamanchi/StudyMaterials/Git/Definitions.md

 ## Master
 The default development branch.
 Whenever you create a git repository, a branch named "master" is created, and becomes the active branch.

-## Pipelines
-Bitbucket Pipelines is an integrated CI/CD service, built into Bitbucket.
-It allows you to automatically build, test and even deploy your code, based on a configuration file in your repository.

-## Pipes
-Bitbucket Pipes are short code chunks that you can drop into your pipeline to perform powerful actions.
-Pipes make it easier to build powerful, automated CI/CD workflows and get up and running quickly.

-## Project
-A project is a container for repositories.
-Projects make it easier for teams to focus on a goal, product, or process by organizing your repositories into projects.
-Projects can be either visible or hidden from public view.

 ## Pull Request
-Pull requests are a feature that makes it easier for developers to collaborate using Bitbucket.
+Pull requests are a feature that makes it easier for developers to collaborate using GitHub.
 They provide a user-friendly web interface for discussing proposed changes before integrating them into the official project.

 ## Working Tree
 The tree of actual checked out files, normally containing the contents of the HEAD commit's tree and any local changes you've made but haven't yet committed.